CiscoTestAutomation/getting-started/source/quickstart/configuredevices.rst

 Examples of how to configure devices
 ----------------------------------------
-This section describes how to use the Python interpreter or a Python script to use the ``Conf`` module functionality.
+This topic describes how to use the Python interpreter or a Python script to use the ``Conf`` module functionality.
 Because you use it primarily for automated test scripts, we have not provided a command line option.

 The process to configure devices is simple: